rinagalperin/biomedical_nel/readme.md

-# Hebrew Contextual Relevance Model For UMLS Entity Linking Using BERT
+# Contextual Relevance Model For UMLS Entity Linking Using BERT

 ## :dart: Goal
 Linking terms to Unified Medical Language System (UMLS) entities can benefit text-analytics methods and make information retrieval and analysis